grapa-dev/grapa/docs-src/docs/grapa_ecosystem_positioning.md

 - **Runtime path configuration** - Flexible search path management via environment variables
 - **Plugin architecture** - Dynamic loading of custom libraries and extensions
 - **Performance optimization** - Pre-compiled `.grz` files for production deployment
-- **Superior to traditional** - More flexible than static import/export systems
+- **Superior to traditional** - More flexible than static import/export systems (similar to Python's dynamic imports but more powerful)

 ### **Language Gaps Being Worked On** 🔧